Benimatic/twilightforest/README.md

 ## Licensing
 Code and otherwise stated default to our [LICENSE file here](LICENSE)

-Non-Code assets [(Located here)](src/main/resources/assets) do NOT work under our current license and thus fall under All Rights Reserved
+Non-Code assets [(Located here)](src/main/resources/assets) are NOT covered under our current license and thus fall under All Rights Reserved

 A proper license will be provided for non-code assets once one has been agreed upon by all of our contributors